fernandojunior/readme-page/README.md

 # Readme Page

-Create a simple readme [GitHub Page](https://help.github.com/articles/creating-project-pages-manually) for your project.
+A script to create a simple readme [GitHub Page](https://help.github.com/articles/creating-project-pages-manually) for your project.

 The page is only based on the README.md of the master branch of your project repository.